wilmardo/ansible-role-nagios/README.md

 # The directory where the downloaded files will be placed and extracted.
 nagios_download_dir: "{{ ansible_env.HOME }}/nagios"

 # The version of Nagios to be installed
 nagios_version: 4.3.4

 # The Nagios download url
-nagios_url: https://github.com/NagiosEnterprises/nagioscore/archive/nagios-{{ nagios_version }}.tar.gz
+nagios_url: "https://github.com/NagiosEnterprises/nagioscore/archive/nagios-{{ nagios_version }}.tar.gz"

 # The name of the untarred Nagios directory
 nagios_src: "nagioscore-nagios-{{ nagios_version }}"